Jump to content

 image.png.5b8eed0f5668802c6e7b63c591eefdb2.png

-Icon Generator quickly converts an SF Symbol to a .png for use in workflows.
+Icon Generator will quickly convert an SF Symbol or Emoji to .png for use in workflows.

 Edited by Floating.Point